China says some Hong Kong protester actions ‘intolerable’

 The article stipulates that the Hong Kong government may ask for assistance from Chinese military troops stationed in the city “in the maintenance of public order.”

-Hong Kong residents have taken to the streets in droves to protest a extradition bill and call for democratic reforms.
+Hong Kong residents have taken to the streets in droves to protest an extradition bill and call for democratic reforms.
 Some protesters have directed their ire at the mainland government.